AlexanderGTumanov/hep-th-rag/README.md

 The `clip_start_batch` parameter allows gradient clipping to be disabled for the first few batches of the first epoch.
 Early training steps of a freshly initialized model often produce unusually large gradients due to random parameter initialization, and clipping during this phase can slow training.
 When continuing training from a previously trained model, it is recommended to set `clip_start_batch` to `None`.

-The model saves a checkpoint in the `/model` folder at the end of each training epoch.
+The model saves a checkpoint in the `model_dir` folder at the end of each training epoch.
 Along with the checkpoint, it records the per-batch training and validation losses, as well as the contents of all batches for which gradient clipping occurred.

 #### `build_chunk_embeddings(model, loader, corpus_dir = "../data/corpus", embeddings_subdir = "embeddings", overwrite = False)`